Updated 27 February 2018

 Some 4WDs have so-called inbuilt ‘sway correction’.
 It automatically and asymmetrically brakes the tow vehicle (left/right) to partially counteract trailer’s sway.
 The X3 BMW can interlink this to a towed vehicle.

 AL-KO’s ESC (Electronic Sway Control) detects and attempts to correct caravan yawing by caravan braking.
 It is a ‘detected emergency’ system’ that actuates only if the caravan exceeds a lateral acceleration.
 Or 0.4 g or four repeated successions exceeding 0.2 g.
 (That 0.4 g is the very highest cornering force sustainable with a truly (otherwise) stable rig.
 It cannot be achieved if a WDH is in use.
+The limit is about 0.3 g.

 How the AL-KO ESC works.
 Pic: AL-KO Europe

 The effect is akin to a cyclone suddenly encountering cooler water – it loses its energy source.
 The AL-KO ESC does not correct yawing at less than dangerous levels.
-Forum reports that ‘my caravan became more stable at all speeds once the AL-KO unit was fitted’ are thus nonsensical.
+Forum reports that ‘my caravan became more stable at all speeds once the AL-KO unit was fitted’ are nonsensical.

 The AL-KO unit can be retrofitted to trailers that have AL-KO brakes.
 It has proven effective in Europe, but it’s unclear if it copes with a long end-heavy caravan yawing strongly at high speed.
 It is generally similar to the IDC system from Germany.